More about Red-Footed Booby

-The red footed booby bird has two morphs of colors in the Galapagos.
-They can be mainly brown or white.
-The red color of its feet can only be seen when they are not flying.
-Their pointy beaks and their fishing technique have given them the local name “piquero” that means lancer.
+In the Galapagos, the red-footed booby bird has two morphs colors of brown or white.
+Their pointy beaks and their fishing technique has given them the local name “piquero” that means lancer.
+The red color of its feet can only be seen when they are inland.
 There are about 30 thousand birds living in the archipelago.

-The red-footed boobie has a very special requirement for nesting as they do it only in trees and shrubs.
+The red-footed booby has a particular requirement for nesting, as they do it only in trees and shrubs.
 One of the most important bushes for this bird is the Cryptocarpus, whose conservation is directly related to red-footed boobies preservation.
-Due to the fact that they are adapted to being on trees, they are really clumsy on the ground.
-They have little interaction with each other and enjoy very wide territories.
+Due that they are adapted to being on trees, they are clumsy on the ground and enjoy of extensive territories.

 The courtship ritual involves lifting the head and showing their red feet to females, dancing in the nest, which is also an extreme balanced performance.
 Boobies are opportunistic breeders; they lay one egg that will hatch 45 days late, they are known to live for an estimated of 20 years.
 Both male and female take care of the offspring for longer than a year until it leaves the nest.